Pakistan oil tanker truck explosion kills at least 135

 Story highlights

+- The vehicle veered off a road after the driver lost control

+- The explosion came as villagers tried to collect the oil in containers

-Karachi (CNN)A devastating accident involving an exploding oil tanker has left at least 135 people dead in eastern Pakistan, according to the country's Oil and Gas Regulatory Authority.
+Karachi, Pakistan (CNN)A devastating accident involving an exploding oil tanker has left at least 135 people dead in eastern Pakistan, the country's Oil and Gas Regulatory Authority said.

-Smoke billowed from the truck which fell off the road Sunday as it traveled through the city of Bahawalpur, Mohammad Akhtar, a police official, told CNN.
+Smoke billowed from the truck that fell off the road Sunday when the driver lost control in the city of Bahawalpur, police official Mohammad Akhtar told CNN.

-According to Akhtar, the explosion came as villagers began to gather around the truck in an attempt to collect oil in containers.
+The explosion came as villagers began to gather around the truck in an attempt to collect oil in containers, Akhtar said.

-The blast has left at least 130 people injured and a state of emergency has been declared in the city, Punjab government spokesman Salman Sufi said.
+The blast has left at least 130 people injured.
+A state of emergency has been declared in the city, Punjab provincial government spokesman Salman Sufi said.

 Bahawalpur's Victoria Hospital said it was treating 40 of the injured, all of whom have suffered 70% burns.